John-Mary-M/learning-Java-Script/README (1).md

 ### 29/03/2024
 stopped at `10:13:05`
 learnt destructuring arrays with shorthand, learnt the continue and break keywords and how they work with loops, also learnt how to slice arrays, and how arrays a a reference to a memory location were the values are stored. i.e. when to use slice to create a new array from an existing array.

+### 2/04/2024
+stopped at `11:01:53`
+Learnt the forEach array method, learnt asynchronous code (doesnt wait for previous line to finish execution) and synchronous code.
+Also learnt about advanced ways to use functions as values and their call backs.
+Modified the rock paper scissors game to have an auto play button.